ofbennett/nhs-prescribing-etl-pipeline/README.md

 Explaining how to do this is beyond the scope of this doc, but have a look [here](https://docs.aws.amazon.com/redshift/latest/gsg/rs-gsg-launch-sample-cluster.html) and [here](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) if you need help.

-You will also need the aws [cli installed](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
-You will need to copy your aws credentials into the `.aws/credentials` file.
+You will also need the [aws cli installed](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and to copy your aws credentials into your `.aws/credentials` file.

 You need to create a config.cfg file from the template provided to locally contain your Redshift cluster details.
 Make sure you are in the repo top directory and run: